Sangeet Shah saw a need in the healthcare community and filled it with Midwest Express Clinic.

 Shah said Midwest Express Clinics are typically found in safe and convenient areas like neighborhood strip malls and retail centers.
 All locations are open from 9 a.m. to 9 p.m., seven days a week including holidays.
 Patients can check in for an appointment at the kiosk when they arrive or virtually at midwestexpressclinic.com.

 “The convenience factor of being able to walk in or schedule an appointment with an online check in, you can’t do that at the ER.
 You’re usually in and out of our office in under an hour,” Shah said.
 “Hospitals and ERs usually average anywhere from two to six hours.”

 Walk-in urgent care clinics aren’t intended to treat all emergency room patients.
 But Midwest Express Clinics can treat almost any non-life-threatening issue, including coughs and colds, broken bones and other injuries, high blood pressure, urinary tract infections, STD and drug screening and other illnesses and injuries.
 Midwest can also handle women’s health, including pap smears, birth control and pregnancy testing.

 Midwest Express Clinic is especially convenient for young adults who don’t have a primary care provider.

-“We definitely put a focus on younger families,” Shah said.
+“We definitely put a focus on younger families,” said Kate Cunningham, Human Resources and Operations Manager.
 “We’re geared towards the growing family, very millennial base.
 People want that on-demand care.
 They don’t want to wait weeks and weeks for and they don’t want to spend $2,500 at the ER for basic medical issues.
 We really wanted to come up with an affordable, convenient care model.”